The real reason open offices won’t go away any time soon

-“What will it take to encourage much more widespread reliance on working at home for at least part of each week?” asked Frank Schiff, the chief economist of the US Committee for Economic Development, in The Washington Post in 1979.
+“What will it take to encourage much more widespread reliance on working at home for at least part of each week?” asked Frank Schiff, the chief economist of the U.S. Committee for Economic Development, in The Washington Post in 1979.

 Four decades on, we have the answer.